Toyota Prius and many related hybrid meta-links

 http://techno-fandom.org/~hobbit/cars/tb/

-A pictorial essay on the Prius electric throttle body and how to test it.
+A pictorial essay on the Prius electric throttle body, how to test it, and

 http://techno-fandom.org/~hobbit/pix/prius-rheo.jpg